wheel-me/backend-developer-code-challenge/README.md

-# Backend developer python code challenge
+# Backend developer: python code challenge
 The purpose of this coding challenge is to see your coding style and level.
+We are a small team, and we need developers/architects who can write and understand code.
+Please don't feel intimidated if you don't know Kafka.
+You only need to be able to use, not be an expert.

+You must write the code yourself, and you will be asked to explain it.

 ## API-routes
 Use python (3.6 or later) and a web-framework (we recommend flask, but you are free to choose whatever framework you like) to write a REST-API.
 The API should handle the following two routes:

-1. GET to `/` should return "Ok"
+1. GET to `/` should return "OK"
 2. POST to `/kafka` should receive a JSON payload (see example below).
 It must check that *username* is in the payload and that *username* is a string.
 Then it should publish a [kafka message](#kafka-message)

-**Example valid json payload, notice that no other field than username is required**:
+**Example, valid JSON-payload, notice that no other field than username is required**:

 ```json
 {